MattKevan/Etsy-API-to-Jekyll/README.md

-# Simple Etsy listings to YAML Ruby script
+# Simple Etsy listings to Jekyll scripts

-This is a really simple Ruby script to get the details of all the listings in an Etsy store and save it as a YAML file.
-I'm sure there's a much better way to do this, but it works for me.
+These are really simple Ruby scripts to get the details of all the listings in an Etsy store and save them in Jekyll-friendly formats.
+The first script saves the details to a YAML file, while the second saves the details to a custom collection.

 ## How to use